mhvelplund/tf_speed_test/README.md

 All the examples create a 1000 buckets.

 ## Test
-Running the tests on devops2 with 2 CPU cores:
+Running the tests on devops2 with 4 CPU, 16 gig RAM cores with Terraform 0.12.29:

 * [loop](./loop/main.tf): use `for_each` loop:
 ```